kyuupichan/ieee754/docs/ieee754.rst

     .. attribute:: SUBSTITUTE_VALUE

        The associated exception is handled with default exception handling, but a different value is delivered as the result.
-The handler function passed to :meth:`Context.set_handler` is called, which takes two arguments: the *exception* that has been signalled, and the *context* of the operation.
-The value returned by the handler will be delivered as the operation's result.
-If this is not a value of the correct type and format the behaviour is undefined.
+The value to deliver is returned by the handler function passed to :meth:`Context.set_handler`, which takes two
+       arguments: the *exception* that has been signalled, and the *context* of the operation.
+If the handler does not return a value of the correct type and format the behaviour is undefined.

     .. attribute:: SUBSTITUTE_VALUE_XOR